-We have incurred operating losses in one of the last five years and four of the last ten years.
+We have incurred operating losses in three of the last five years and five of the last ten years.
 We operate in a cyclical industry.
 We will continue to examine our level of operating expense based upon our projected revenues.
 Any planned increases in operating expenses may result in losses in future periods if projected revenues are not achieved.
-As a result, we may need to generate greater revenues than we have recently to achieve and maintain profitability.
-However, we cannot provide assurance that our revenues will increase and our strategy may not be successful, resulting in future losses.
+As a result, we may need to generate greater revenues than we have recently in order to achieve and maintain profitability.
+However, we cannot provide assurance that our revenues will increase and our business strategies may not be successful, resulting in future losses.